India, officially known as the Republic of India, is located

 Rajasthan, India

-Fort built on the triangular shaped Trikuta Hill, Jaisalmer,
+walls on Trikuta Hill, Jaisalmer, Rajasthan, India

 Rajasthan, India